Myostatin , also known as growth and differentiation factor 8 (GDF8)

 » decreases muscle mass*, Myostatin-binding

-protein FLRG Protein, follistatin-related
+protein FLRG Protein,

 gene « (15 g whey) via signals originating from the gut (e.g., GIP),

-increased mRNAmuscle
+increased mRNA

 cell (anabolic-stimulus*) proliferation and differentiation, adipogenesis